Quantum groups of Borcherds-Cartan type and Khovanov-Lauda-Rouquier algebras: Introduction

-The \textit{Khovanov-Lauda-Rouquier algebras} (or \textit{quiver Hecke algebras, or KLR-algebras}) were independently discovered by Khovanov-Lauda \cite{KL2009, KL2011} and Rouquier \cite{Rou}.
-In Kac-Moody cases, the category of finitely generated graded projective modules over Khovanov-Lauda-Rouquier algebras categorifies the corresponding quantum groups.
-For symmetric Cartan datum, the indecomposable projective modules correspond to Lusztig's canonical basis \cite{Rou1, VV2011}.
-The cyclotomic quotients of Khovanov-Lauda-Rouquier algebras categorify the irreducible highest weight representations of quantum groups and their crystals \cite{KK2012, LV2011}.
+{\it Khovanov-Lauda-Rouquier algebras} (also known as {\it quiver Hecke algebras, or KLR algebras}) were introduced independently by Khovanov and Lauda \cite{KL2009,KL2011} and by Rouquier \cite{Rou}.
+In the Kac-Moody setting, the category of finitely generated graded projective modules over KLR algebras provides a categorification of the corresponding quantum groups.
+For symmetric Cartan data, the indecomposable projective modules correspond to Lusztig's canonical basis \cite{Rou1, VV2011}.
+Moreover, the cyclotomic quotients of KLR algebras categorify the irreducible highest weight representations of quantum groups \cite{KK2012}, as well as their crystals in the sense of Kashiwara \cite{LV2011}.

-In Kac-Moody cases, the KLR-algebras can be geometrically realized as the Steinberg-type algebra of the flag variety associated with quivers without loops, generalizing classical Springer theory.
+In the Kac-Moody case, Varagnolo and Vasserot \cite{VV2011} showed that KLR algebras admit a geometric realization as Steinberg-type convolution algebras associated with quiver flag varieties without loops, generalizing classical Springer theory.
+For quivers with arbitrary loops, a presentation of these Steinberg-type algebras was given in \cite{KKP2013}.
+Independently, Sauter \cite{Ju2013} developed a generalized quiver-graded Springer theory, in which the construction of \cite{KKP2013} appears as a special case for the type $A$ Weyl group.

+In this setting, it is natural to expect that such generalized KLR algebras categorify quantum groups associated with quivers that may contain loops, and that they are closely related to Lusztig's theory of canonical bases.
+A partial link in this direction was established in \cite{KKP2013}, under restrictive assumptions on the quiver that exclude, in particular, the Jordan quiver.
+The quantum group considered there is relatively small, namely the {\it quantum generalized Kac-Moody algebra}.

+The purpose of this paper is to develop an appropriate quantum group framework for these Steinberg-type algebras, thereby filling the gap left in \cite{KKP2013}.

-For more general cases, when considering a quiver with loops, several candidates have been proposed to generalize the Kac-Moody quantum groups.
-The most general case was introduced by T. Bozec \cite{Bozec2014b} in his study of perverse sheaves on quiver representation varieties, possibly with loops.
-He showed that the Grothendieck group arising from Lusztig sheaves is generated by the elementary simple perverse sheaves, answering a question posed by Lusztig in \cite{Lus93}.
-In this setting, all partial flags are considered.
-The resulting Grothendieck groups are called \textit{quantum Borcherds-Bozec algebras}, determined by a symmetric Borcherds-Cartan matrix \( A = (a_{ij})_{i,j \in I} \), where diagonal entries can be \( \leq 0 \).
-For an imaginary index \( i \) (i.e., \( a_{ii} \leq 0 \)), there are infinitely many generators \( f_{in} \) (\( n \in \mathbb{Z}_{>0} \)) associated with it.
+T. Bozec studied in \cite{Bozec2014b} the theory of perverse sheaves on quiver representation varieties with possible loops, and proved that the Grothendieck group generated by Lusztig sheaves is spanned by elementary simple perverse sheaves, answering a question of Lusztig \cite{Lus93}.
+In this framework, all partial flag varieties are taken into account, leading to a quantum group of Borcherds-Cartan type determined by a symmetric Borcherds-Cartan matrix $A=(a_{ij})_{i,j\in I}$, whose diagonal entries may be non-positive.
+For an imaginary index $i$ with $a_{ii}\leq 0$, infinitely many generators $F_{in}$ ($n\in\Z_{>0}$) appear.